A psychologist dishes on what drives our diets

 This pathway, this reward circuit, is so powerful that it can override the natural mechanisms in your body that tell you to stop eating when you're full.
 That's why there's room for dessert even after a big meal.
 You wouldn't take another serving of broccoli or even pasta if you feel full, but you would take a slice of cake or a bowl of ice cream, just because it's pretty darn tasty and you want the reward from it.

-Appelhans: That would be the prefrontal cortex.
-This is the area of the brain that controls our ability to suppress or inhibit urges to eat tasty foods.
+The prefrontal cortex is the area of the brain that controls our ability to suppress or inhibit urges to eat tasty foods.
 It's extremely difficult, though, for the prefrontal cortex to override the reward circuit.

 The problem is that thousands of years of evolutionary history have led humans to the point where we actually prefer sweet, fatty foods in large quantities, and we've designed our food supply around these natural preferences.
 We are hunter-gatherers in our genes and our brains.
 Back when we were cave people, we needed to gorge on sugary, fatty foods help us survive periods of famine.